 The aim of the challenge is for the entire team to cross from one side of the fence to the other without touching the fence line.
 There are two variations of this challenge a more basic version and the more advanced one, both are great for developing teamwork and trust.

-The objective of this challenge is to lift a ball of the ground and place it into the cup on top of a Giant Matchstick, using only the broom handles provided to touch the ball and aid completion of the task.
+The objective of this activity is to lift a ball off the ground and place it into a cup on top of a Giant Matchstick, using only the broom handles provided to touch the ball and aid completion of the task.

 Working together, each team member must travel through a hole in space without touching it.
 If anyone touches the outside of the square, the activity is restarted.
 This activity is ideal for those looking for a quick team builder and for those with limited space and resources available.

-The team are stranded on a sand bank, they have just 30 minutes before the tide comes in.
+The team is stranded on a sandbank, they have just 30 minutes before the tide comes in.
 In order to survive they have to build a structure that holds the entire team off the ground.

-The objective of the activity is to get all team members safely across the lava flow.
+The objective of this activity is to get all team members safely across the lava flow.
 Participants cannot touch the lava and therefore must use platforms provided to cross to safety.

-Marble Tube is a fun team challenge activity, where participants have to work together to get the marble(s) from the start to the finish line without touching the floor and only using the piping to touch the marble.
+Marble Tube is a fun team building activity, where participants have to work together to get the marble(s) from the start to the finish line without touching the floor and only using piping to touch the marble.

 The group has to construct two missile launchers that can launch a missile over a target 10 metres away.
 After 30 minutes the teams are allowed two practice shots (using golf balls) after which they can review their designs before they make their final shot with an egg.